AppFolioOnboarding/tasks/tasks/04_delete_image.md

 ---
 title: As a user I want to delete an image.
+new_title: Delete Image
 ---

+## As a user I want to delete an image.

 Acceptance criteria:
 - [ ] The user is prompted for confirmation prior to deletion.